firezone/firezone/rust/gui-client/README.md

 Then,

+- Go to the `Entra ID` service
-- Find and navigate to the `CodeSigning` app registration.
+- Find and navigate to the `CodeSigning` app registration
 - Client on `client credentials`
 - Click `New client secret`
 - Note down the secret value.
 This should be entered into the GitHub repository's secrets as `AZURE_CLIENT_SECRET`.